adobe/aem-performance-experiments/README.md

 [⇨ Performance gains for large result sets](experiments/large-result-sets)

-## 4. `Large Result Sets on Optimized Queries`
+## 4. `Pagination on Result Sets`

-In this experiment, we consider what customers should do after their queries are optimized and they find their search still takes a long time and returns a large set.
+In this experiment, we consider what customizers should do after their queries are optimized and they find their search still takes a long time and returns a large set.

 [⇨ Pagination](experiments/pagination)